tensorflow/runtime/documents/binary_executable_format.md

 *   f64 floats, stored as IEEE double precision floats.
 *   type enums, stored as 1-byte integers.
 Currently supported type enums are i1, i32, i64, f32 and f64.
-*   flat arrays, elements of which are all in one of the above formats, and are densely laid out in memory.
-Empty arrays are always stored as flat arrays.
-*   strings, stored as flat arrays of bytes, not necessarily NULL terminated.
+*   strings, stored as arrays of bytes, not necessarily NULL terminated.
-*   offset arrays, stored as flat array of offsets to other constants in Attributes Section.
-These offsets are encoded as fixed32 integers unlike other offsets in BEF that are encoded using VBR.
-These nested constants can be of any supported attribute type including offset arrays.
-Unlike flat arrays, an offset array can contain a mix of different attribute types.
 *   dense elements, stored as shape dtype, shape rank, elements count, followed by shape elements and elements themselves.
 Each element can be any of the integer and float format above.
+*   arrays, all elements of which are of the same type and fixed in width (eg. i32, f32, type).
+*   aggregates, stored as array of i32 integers, which are offsets to other constants in Attributes Section.
+These nested constants can be of any supported attribute type including aggregates.
+Unlike arrays, an aggregate can contain a mix of different attribute types.

 TODO: Support 8/16-bit integers and floating point constants.